Free fermions under adaptive quantum dynamics: Numerical Results

 The results of numerical simulations of the free fermionic circuit defined above are presented in this section.
-We begin with a demonstration of an MIPT consistent with previous studies on free fermions \cite{Alberton_2021,PhysRevX.11.041004}.
-In a departure from these studies, our circuit also exhibits an absorbing phase transition as $p$ and $r$ are varied, where the measurement outcome-averaged density matrix is a uniform mixture of random states on one side of this transition, and (almost) a pure state $\dyad{101010\dots}$ on the other.
+We first demonstrate an MIPT consistent with previous studies on free fermions \cite{Alberton_2021,PhysRevX.11.041004}.
+In a departure from these studies, our circuit also exhibits an absorbing phase transition as $p$ and $r$ are varied, where the measurement outcome-averaged late time density matrix is a mixture of extensively many random states on one side of this transition, and (almost) a pure state $\dyad{101010\dots}$ on the other.